webbidevaajat/tsatool-app/README.md

 ## Running an analysis

-Run `python tsabatch.py --help` to see the parameters and their usage.
+Run `python tsabatch.py --help` to see available command line arguments and their usage.

 ### "Dry" validation